ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-tooltips/index.md

 Here's a live example to demonstrate the configuration above.

-- Note that the tooltip is now positioned underneath the mouse cursor.
+- Note that the tooltip is now positioned underneath the mouse cursor as `xOffset` is set to `0`px and `yOffset` to `20`px.
-- The effect of the tooltip `container` configuration is that the tooltip will not flip to the left of the mouse cursor when it reaches the end of the sparkline cell width, instead it will only flip if the tooltip position surpasses the document body width.
+- The effect of the tooltip `container` configuration is that the tooltip will not flip to the left of the mouse cursor when it reaches the end of the sparkline cell width, instead it will only flip if the tooltip position surpasses the document body element's width.

 <grid-example title='Sparkline Tooltip Container' name='sparkline-tooltip-container' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>